TechForPalestine/palestine-datasets/README.md

 [data.techforpalestine.org](https://data.techforpalestine.org)

-This repo provides an open source dataset intended to show the human toll of Israel's war on Gaza.
-This is not limited to Gaza and may include the West Bank.
-There are two primary datasets:
+This repo provides an open source dataset intended to show the human toll of Israel's hostilities across Palestine since Oct 7, 2023.
+There are three primary datasets:

 - `killed-in-gaza.json` has a list of known fatalities in Gaza with their name, age, sex
-- `casualties_daily.json` has daily reports of aggregate killed & injury counts from October 7th to the latest reported day
+- `casualties_daily.json` has daily reports of aggregate killed & injury counts for Gaza
+- `west_bank_daily.json` has daily reports of aggregate killed & injured counts for West Bank along with number of settler attacks

 There's also the source for the static documentation website under `site/`.